Home Business & Work from Home Insurance

 Professional indemnity insurance covers the cost of defending your business against allegations of professional negligence (such as giving your client incorrect or wrongful advice) and any compensation or damages subsequently awarded against you.
 This is vital protection for all homeworkers and insurance cover is available with limits ranging from £50,000 to £5m.

-• Public and product liability insurance
+• Public liability insurance for working from home

-• Employer’s liability insurance
+• Employer’s liability insurance for working from home

 • Legal expenses insurance